 |Annual fee for retired class (January 1, 2018 start date)||$50|

-*New graduates are eligible for a $100 membership fee exemption for the first two years of membership if they apply for registration no later than December 31 of the year they obtain their degree or diploma.
+*New graduates are eligible for a $100 membership fee exemption for the first two years of membership if their application for registration is received by the College no later than December 31 of the year they obtain their degree or diploma.

 Why Have College Fees Increased?

 In order for the College to effectively fulfill its public protection mandate, member fees must reflect actual operating costs.
 This is increasingly true for the College as it has drawn down on its reserve, as planned.

 “The College takes its duty to protect the public interest seriously,” said College Registrar Lise Betteridge, RSW.
 “This was not a decision made lightly by Council, but this increase ensures the College has the resources needed to continue to meet its mandate.”

 Fees Remain Lower Than Most Professional Regulatory Bodies

 Members can be assured that the College monitors its fees in relation to those of other regulators.
 The College’s registration, renewal and application fees remain lower than those of most other regulatory bodies of comparable size.
 Regulatory colleges with lower fees typically have much larger memberships.

 Recognizing that fee increases may not always be popular with members, the College Council determined that its decision is prudent and necessary if the College is to continue to meet its public protection mandate and promote ethical and professional practice.